 Inmate Executed For Slaying He Said Was Ordered By Devil

-Banda was condemned for the Aug.
-3, 1986, rape, stabbing and strangulation of Merle Laird, a 74-year-old widow, at her home in Hamilton about 50 miles west of Waco.
+In August 1986, Banda had been out of prison just 10 weeks when he raped, stabbed and strangled Merle Laird, a 74-year-old widow, at her home in Hamilton, about 50 miles west of Waco.

-Banda told friends he stabbed the woman and then sucked the blood that was coming from her mouth because he had sold his soul to the devil, who told him to kill six people.
+He told friends he stabbed the woman and then sucked the blood that was coming from her mouth because he had sold his soul to the devil, who had told him to kill six people, according to prison records.

-Banda, a ninth-grade drop out from Arizona, was convicted in 1983 of burglary and auto theft and given four and five year sentences respectively.
+Banda was convicted in 1983 of burglary and auto theft and given at least five years in prison.
 He was paroled in less than a year but returned to prison as a parole violator after only three months.

 In May 1986, he was freed under mandatory supervision, meaning his prison time and so-called ``good time″ earned while locked up equaled his sentence and his release was required by law.